SAT Test Preparation Tutor with Devon Review

 The SAT, created and developed, by The College Board is a standardized test for college admission.
 It is one component of a student’s college application.
 An SAT prep tutor will cover the challenging concepts on the exam.
-The SAT covers Evidence-Based Reading and Writing along with Math during the 3 hours (plus 50 minute optional essay).
+The SAT covers Reading and Writing along with Math during the 2 hours and 30 minutes.

 Students often ask about what are the best ways to prepare for the SAT.
 It really comes down to practice.
 We recommend taking challenging courses at your school, studying, as well as reading and writing during your time at school as well as at home.